-How to mess up a migration on day 1
+How can you mess up a content migration on day 1?

 Be specific and handle applications and content as a dedicated migration process.

-To avoid the direct cost, some organizations try to bargain a 1:1 content migration.
+Some organizations try to bargain a 1:1 content migration to avoid the direct cost.
 In 99% of all migrations, this is impossible.

 Orphaned and outdated content can be deleted or stored in a cheaper storage mechanism.

-The mechanisms and policies that you define for the migration can be added to the platform as a cleaning mechanism.
-Just like at home, once in a while an information system can use a proper cleaning.
+The mechanisms and policies you define for the migration can be added to the platform as a cleaning mechanism.
+Just like at home, an information system can use proper cleaning once in a while.

 Ask a person what they want to save; the answer will be “everything.”
 Here comes the emotional factor in migration.

 When you define realistic and clear guidelines about retention and disposal, you just need to inform your people.